marshallm94/Learning_Notes/AWS.md

 ## Subnets

+* "A VPC subnet is a range of IP addresses in your VPC.
+You can add one or more subnets in each Availability Zone, but **each subnet must reside entirely within one Availability Zone and cannot span zones**"
 * Subnets are a subset of your VPC.
 * In the same way that the VPC must have a CIDR block assigned to it, each subnet must have a CIDR block assigned to it.
 * Subnets can communicate with other subnets within a VPC be default.